UAMCAntwerpen/FEPprep/README.md

 # FEPprep
-Python-based alignment tool for FEP preparation
+Python-based alignment tool for free energy perturbation (FEP) preparation

 ### Command flags:
 - -r or --ref: The filepath to the reference sdf or mol file
 - -s or --smiles: The SMILES-string of a molecule you want allign with the reference molecule (this argument should be wrapped like a string like this: "NC(C(=O)N1Cc2c(C1)cccc2)CC(=O)N1CCN(CC1)C(c1ccc(cc1)F)c1ccc(cc1)F")
 - -o or --out: The filepath that indicates where the outputfile should be written to